NclRSE-Training/git-ultra-novice/_episodes/07-github.md

 ## 4. Push local changes to a remote

-Once the remote is set up, this command will push the changes from our local repository to the repository on GitHub:
+Now that authentication is setup, we can return to the remote.
+This command will push the changes from our local repository to the repository on GitHub:

 ~~~
-$ git push origin master
+$ git push origin main
 ~~~
 {: .language-bash}

+Since Alfred set up a passphrase, it will prompt him for it.
+If you completed advanced settings for your authentication, it will not prompt for a passphrase.

 ~~~
 Enumerating objects: 16, done.